Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Introduction

 The remainder of our paper is organized as follows: Section~\ref{sec:formulation} introduces the mathematical framework of the weighted SBM, defines the community recovery problem, and formalizes the notion of permutation equivariance.
 Section~\ref{sec:summary} provides an informal summary of our results, later formalized in Section~\ref{sec:rate}.
 Section~\ref{sec:method} outlines our proposed community estimation algorithm.
-The key technical components of our proofs are highlighted in Section~\ref{SecProofs}, and Section~\ref{sec:conclusion} concludes the paper with further implications and open questions.
+The key technical components of our proofs are highlighted in Section~\ref{sec:proofs}, and Section~\ref{sec:simulation} reports the results of various simulations.
+Section~\ref{sec:conclusion} concludes the paper with further implications and open questions.

 \paragraph{\textbf{Notation:}} For a positive integer $n$, we write $[n]$ to denote the set $\{1, \dots, n\}$ and $S_n$ to denote the set of permutations of $[n]$.
 We write $o(1)$ to denote a sequence indexed by $n$ that tends to 0 as $n \rightarrow \infty$, and write $\Theta(1)$ to denote a sequence indexed by $n$ that is bounded away from 0 and $\infty$ as $n \rightarrow \infty$.
 For two real numbers $a$ and $b$, we write $a \vee b$ to denote $\max(a,b)$ and write $a \wedge b$ to denote $\min(a,b)$.